ty7swkr/cppurcu/README.md

 ```

 **Note:**<br>
-- `guard_pack` loads a snapshot from each storage and keeps them alive within the same scope, but it does **not** provide global transactional atomicity across multiple storages.
 - Each storage is still versioned independently; `guard_pack` is an RAII helper for convenient multi-storage snapshot loading, not a cross-storage transaction mechanism.

 ### With Background Destruction (Optional)